RomainTrm/Blog/content/posts/desiging-with-types/index.md

 title: "DESIGNING WITH TYPES"
 date: 2025-04-03T09:00:00+02:00
 tags: [post, en]
-draft: true
+draft: false
 ---

 When writing software, we're using types to represent the information we're manipulating.
 Values are express through primitive types like `bool`, `int` or `string`.
 We're building complex data representation by composing these types.
 This composition is done by defining our own types, usually with classes or tuples.

 Even if there are several ways to store and represent the same information, these ways are not all equivalent.
 Some are too permissive and allows states that should be considered as illegal regarding our business rules.
-Others are well defined and only represent legal states, meaning we don't have to write code to defend ourselves against bad data.
+Others are well defined and only represent legal states, meaning we don't have to write code to defend ourselves against malformed data.

 Did you know there's a mathematical way to compute the number of possible states of your model?
 We can then compare this number to the number of possible combinations for a business case and determine if our model allows illegal states or not.

-## TYPE CARDINALITY: THE NUMBER OF POSSIBLE STATES
+## TYPE'S CARDINALITY: THE NUMBER OF POSSIBLE STATES

 Every type we're using has a [cardinality](https://en.wikipedia.org/wiki/Cardinality).
 This is the number of possible states it allows.